-EGR Valve: A carbon buildup is a common cause of various EGR related problems.
-While this will not affect engine performance in general, it might cause higher fuel consumption.
-If not too extreme, carbon buildup can be cleaned with EGR cleaner spray.
+- EGR Valve: A carbon buildup is a common cause of various EGR-related problems.
+While this will not affect engine performance generally, it might cause higher fuel consumption.
+Carbon buildup can be cleaned with EGR cleaner spray if not too extreme.
 Related Fault Code: P0401

-Catalytic Converter: Higher mileage GMC trucks are likely to experience some emission control issues.
+- Catalytic Converter: Higher mileage GMC trucks will likely experience emission control issues.
 In most cases, this is caused by a worn-out catalytic converter, especially if the truck suffered from a prolonged misfire.
 Another possibility is a faulty downstream O2 sensor.
 Related Fault Codes: P0420 and P0430

-EVAP leak: The EVAP system is a frequent failure point.
-In addition to faulty vent or purge valve, these problems can be caused by various EVAP leaks.
-Finding a leak, usually due to cracks in EVAP lines, is best done with a smoke generating machine.
+- EVAP leak: The EVAP system is a frequent failure point.
+In addition to faulty vents or purge valves, these problems can be caused by various EVAP leaks.
+Finding a leak, usually due to cracks in EVAP lines, is best done with a smoke-generating machine.
 Related Fault Codes: P0442, P0445, and P0449.

 Why is my GMC Check Engine Light Flashing On and Off?

 One thing that must never be ignored is the check engine light flashing, especially if accompanied by engine shaking and juddering.
 A check engine light going on and off intermittently signals an engine misfire, causing damage to the catalytic converter and other engine components.
 It is not recommended to drive if the check engine light is flashing.

 What to do when the GMC check engine light comes on?

 With a “check engine” light on, you need to find out what caused it.
 You can take your car to the workshop for a full diagnosis or get your OBD-II scanner.
 Your local auto parts store may also read the codes free of charge.